Subsetting web fonts

 What is subsetting?

-When deploying web fonts for use in web applications, page-performance is critical and by extension, optimizing font file-sizes.
-Subsetting is the process of including only what is needed in a font and has an almost 1:1 impact on your fonts’ file sizes.
+When deploying web fonts for use in web applications, page performance and, by extension, optimizing font file sizes are critical.
+Subsetting is the process of including only what is needed in a font, and it has an almost 1:1 impact on your fonts’ file sizes.

-Professionally designed fonts have support for multiple languages, open-type features, special characters & symbols, and more.
-Therefore, for example, if your web application only needs to support one language, you can significantly improve your applications’ performance and page-load times by only including characters and glyphs needed for that language, by utilising font subsetting options in your web projects and digital ads.
+Professionally designed fonts have support for multiple languages, OpenType features, special characters and symbols, and more.
+Therefore, for example, if your web application only needs to support one language, you can significantly improve your applications’ performance and page load times by employing font subsetting in your web projects and digital ads, so that only the characters and glyphs needed for that language are included.

-And now let’s take a look at how you can subset fonts in your web projects and digital ads.
+Now, let’s take a look at how you can subset fonts in your web projects and digital ads:

 1. Begin by clicking on your web project—in this case, our sample web project named “Web Project 01”—to open it in the main view on the right.